jennifermliu/Conversational-Fact-Checking/README.md

 PastMinute.txt: one-minute text

-AnotherMinute.txt: alternative one-minute text
+AnotherMinute.txt: alternative one-minute text (for testing purposes)

-statement.txt: simple example to test semantic analysis
+statement.txt: simple example to test semantic analysis (for testing purposes)

 SemanticAnalysis.py: get the one-minute text, run the Watson API for get semantic analysis, find keywords and send to text file as input for Politifact API